canonical/openldap-k8s-controller/README.md

-# charm-k8s-openldap
+# OpenLDAP Charm

 ## Overview

-This is a very minimalist openldap server using the SQL backend, with all the caveats and restrictions implied by that.
+This charm provides a basic OpenLDAP server using the SQL backend.

 This is a k8s workload charm and can only be deployed to to a Juju k8s cloud, attached to a controller using `juju add-k8s`.